 Or, if we think about what is meant by right to “strike”: if I am not allowed under any circumstances to refuse to work for someone, what is the difference between this and slavery?
 Employers, in my view, already have considerably more power than their employees – the “managerial prerogative”, or “right to manage” means that decisions about the most significant aspect of a business’s activity are not made by the workers.
 The right to strike is recognised since it gives back some power to the employees, who otherwise would have none!

 It also seems wrong to me that even to this day the right to strike in sympathy with other workers is not recognised as lawful: trade unions group workers according to their type of work, but all workers have in common the fact that they are workers!
 One group of workers may well find themselves in a position of conflict where the power of their employers is such that they can do little to help themselves.
 Solidarity amongst workers is a basic principle of the labour movement: hence the close association between the labour movement and socialist ideologies.
-To restrict workers to pursuing only goals that are directly to do with their own work is to try to compel workers to act on the self-interested and competitive principles that underlie the capitalist system.
+To restrict workers to pursuing only goals that are directly to do with their own work is - I would argue - to try to compel workers to act on the self-interested and competitive principles that underlie the capitalist system.

 Two recent newspaper articles that illustrate (i) the totally different world-views of employers and workers, and (ii) the incredible gap that has opened up in earnings between executives and the average worker: